-Osteoarthritis is the most common form of arthritis, also known as “wear and tear” arthritis.
+Osteoarthritis is the most common form of arthritis, known as “wear and tear” arthritis.
 It can involve almost all the joints, including the spine, or knees, but hands are commonly affected.
 Women develop osteoarthritis of the hands more often than men.

-If you have developed back pain and you are concerned for Ankylosing Spondylitis, you can consult Rheumatologist OnCall, a telemedicine practice that can evaluate from the comfort of your home.
-Rheumatologist OnCall broadens the access to rheumatology, breaking geographical barriers and being able to help patients in multiple states in the United States.
+We hope this video answers many of your questions.
+If you have developed back pain and are concerned about Ankylosing Spondylitis, you can consult Rheumatologist OnCall, a telemedicine practice that can evaluate from the comfort of your home.
+Rheumatologist OnCall broadens access to rheumatology, breaking geographical barriers and being able to help patients in multiple states in the United States.
 Dr. Diana Girnita integrates the most advanced therapies in rheumatology with a holistic approach that will include lifestyle interventions.
-Nutrition, stress management, mindfulness, and exercise are essential in achieving a lower disease activity and thriving with arthritis.
+Nutrition, stress management, mindfulness, and exercise are essential in achieving lower disease activity and thriving with arthritis.
 You can contact us if you want a consultation or even a second opinion.
 We are happy to help you!

 Contributors to this article: